yuet25chan/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <p>

 In the "_ADMINS" folder, right-click Jane Doe.
+Select "Properties" and click on the "Member of" tab.
+Add Jane Doe as "Domain Admin" and click "Apply".

 </p>
 <p>